 Has a workflow-aware time dimension

 Alternative investment portfolio positions can have multiple prices on the same date, so your taxonomy must provide a vocabulary for distinguishing between them.
 You need to be able to capture the relationship between the timing of position valuation, and the timing of when you report your returns to your investors and board.
 If the disparity is significant, you need to distill your own net returns from gross returns reported by the counterparty.
 And you need to be able to account for post-period-close changes to a position’s valuation, and distinguish between accounting and performance returns.

 Asymmetrical, with deeper classification on specific branches

 Different branches of a multi-asset-class portfolio have very different characteristics that require different processing or different reporting.
 For an attribute such as cost basis, you just need to support different behavior for different branches of the hierarchy.
 But in other cases, you need to have custom reporting for a specific branch of the hierarchy – for private equity positions you must report on attributes such as unfunded commitments, and the quality and timing of valuation.

 These are just some of the portfolio and performance reporting scenarios that require a rich and flexible taxonomy.
 A host of additional complexity, also mitigated by a rich taxonomy, surrounds operational processes such as cash projection, liquidity, portfolio modeling, and transaction processing.
-The multi-asset-class portfolio manager makes many decisions to illuminate her work – and much light is embedded within the taxonomy she uses.
+The multi-asset-class portfolio manager makes many decisions to illuminate their work – and much light is embedded within the taxonomy they use.